 Having a budget and a method of saving money that works for YOU are super important.
 What works best for someone else might not be the money saving challenge that works best for your life and style.

-WHAT KINDS OF SAVING MONEY CHALLENGES ARE THERE?
+WHAT KINDS OF MONEY SAVINGS CHALLENGES ARE THERE?

 Here’s just a few to give you an idea!